tciuro/NanoStore/README.md

     // Cleanup
     [sortByLastName release];

+# Paging using Limit and Offset

+SQLite provides a really cool feature called OFFSET that is usually used with a LIMIT clause.

+The LIMIT clause is used to limit the number of results returned in a SQL statement.
+So if you have 1000 rows in a table, but only want to return the first 10, you would do something like this:

+    SELECT column FROM table LIMIT 10

+Now suppose you wanted to show results 11-20.
+With the OFFSET keyword it's just as easy.
+The following query will do:

+    SELECT column FROM table LIMIT 10 OFFSET 10

+Using pagination is also quite easy with NanoStore.
+This example based on one of the unit tests provided with the NanoStore distro:

+	NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];

+	// Assume we have added objects to the store

+	NSFNanoSearch *search = [NSFNanoSearch searchWithStore:nanoStore];
+	search.value = @"Barcelona";
+	search.match = NSFEqualTo;
+	search.limit = 5;
+	search.offset = 3;

+	NSDictionary *searchResults = [search searchObjectsWithReturnType:NSFReturnObjects error:nil];

+	// Assuming the query matches some results, NanoStore should have retrieved
+	// the first 5 records right after the 3rd one from the result set.

 # Performance Tips

 NanoStore by defaults saves every object to disk one by one.
 To speed up inserts and edited objects, increase NSFNanoStore's `saveInterval` property.